rust-lang/rust-wiki-backup/Note-bors-usage.md

 Its status URL is: http://buildbot.rust-lang.org/bors/bors.html

 It works by scanning pull requests for r+ _on the commit_ (*not* the pull request) from one of the reviewers.
+It also accepts the following input:

+* `r=name[,name...]` to specify that the given person(s) should be marked as the reviewer(s), rather than whoever left the comment
+* `p=number` to specify the priority that the PR should be tested.
+Higher priority is tested first.
+Ties are resolved by date the PR was opened.

 For the most part no knowledge of bors is required of people submitting pull requests.
 When a reviewer signs off on one of your commits by writing "r+"